EC528-Fall-2023/Open-Education-Testing/README.md

 ## 2. Users/Personas Of The Project:

-Open Education is designed to provide greater accessibility for computer science educators and students.
-Users will have an easy method of distributing their content from a virtual environment through open source material.
-This is included but may not be limited to online textbooks, lectures, machine learning tools, as well as interactive kernel environments.
-Hosts of large computer science events (ie. hackathons) will also be able to use this online platform to provide a consistent environment among each user, with the same packages for everyone.
+Open Education Testing offers a comprehensive Testing Integration suite designed to cover a broad range of scenarios and edge cases.
+This approach ensures the thorough validation of the base container image in the OPE repository.
+Embrace technological progress by utilizing automation, efficient continuous integration, deployment, and scalable frameworks.

 Users of this platform may include but are not limited to:

-* Educators within any field of computer science or engineering
-* Authors looking to publish free open-source textbooks online
-* Students involved in large computer science activites or events
+* Educators: These professionals in Computer Science or Engineering require specialized features within the OPE containers, like UID fixes, to cater to the unique requirements of their teaching modules.
+* Content Creators: Individuals keen on publishing open-source textbooks online.
+They focus on tailoring and enhancing educational content to fit seamlessly with the specific needs of containerized environments.
+* Developers: Those aspiring to craft robust containers tailored to support the OPE environment efficiently.

 ** **